nak/pytest_mproc/docsrc/index.rst

 .. code-block:: shell

-   % pytest --num_cores <N> --as-client <host>:<port>
+   % pytest --num_cores <N> --as-client <host>:<port> [--connection-timeout <integer seconds>]

 Here, N must be greater than or equal to 1;  multiple workers can be invoked on a node, with possibly multiple client nodes.
 The client will attempt to connect to the main  node for a period of 30 seconds at which point it gives up and exits with na error.
+If *--connection-timeout* is specified, the client will timeout and exit if it takes longer than the provided seconds to connect.
+The default is 30 seconds.

 .. note::
    *pytest_mproc* does not have the facilities to launch testing on other external nodes.
-The checkout of code on client machines and execution of the pytest command on client nodes falls outside of *pytest_mproc*'s scope
+The checkout of code on client machines and execution of the pytest command on client nodes falls outside of *pytest_mproc*'s scope and is the responsibility of the client

 Node Scoped Fixtures